pypsa-meets-earth/pypsa-earth/doc/customization_basic1.rst

 .. note::

-    Ensure that the selected data range aligns with the dates available in the cutout dataset.
+    Ensure that the selected date range aligns with the dates available in the cutout dataset.
 If the weather data within the cutouts corresponds to the year 2013, then the range of snapshots should fall within that same year.

 Specify the demand year
 -----------------------